-Generating the perfect ending to your written work nastys finding the right university essay conclusion.
+Generating the perfect ending to your written work means finding the right university essay conclusion.
 This is your last chance to show your reader, typically your tutor, that you have understood the material, created a persuasive argument and have truly thought about what you have put together.
 This article will help you to compose the perfect summation with any university essay conclusion you go on to write.

-Definition: university essay conclusion
+Definition: College essay conclusion

 A good university essay conclusion is typically defined as a closing paragraph of an essay that ties together an argument in a nutshell, leaving the reader with a strong impression.
 It can also make the point of why such an argument matters more widely, opening the argument up to further interpretations.